 CONCLUSION

 The edible content from body characteristics and yield indices of Parachana obscura is more than that of Clarias gariepinus.
-The fillet percentage (84%) from the total body weight of Parachana obscura from Panyam Fish Farms, Jos is of high economic and nutritional value, just as it is with C. gariepinus.
+The fillet percentage (84%) from the total body weight of Parachana obscura from Panyam

 RECOMMENDATION

 Since fish fillet yield helps track the skill level of filleters and also indicates how different sized fish have different yields and how that impacts the food cost, it is recommended that culturing and filleting of Parachana obscura be encouraged as well as it is done on Clarias gariepinus.
 Thus the culturing of Parachana obscura is as a result of this encouraged.